-Ricardo Mostany, PhD

-Associate Professor, Pharmacology - SOM

-rmostany@tulane.edu

-Our laboratory studies synaptic plasticity of cortical neurons with emphasis on the effects of aging on the ability to establish and maintain synaptic contacts between neurons.
-We are applying our results from

-the aged brain to the study of Alzheimer's disease using animal models of the disease.
+Ricardo Mostany, PhD Associate Professor, Pharmacology - SOM mostany@tulane.edu Our laboratory studies synaptic plasticity of cortical neurons with emphasis on the effects of aging on the ability to establish and maintain synaptic contacts between neurons.
+We are applying our results from the aged brain to the study of Alzheimer's disease using animal models of the disease.
 Our lab also studies the molecular mechanisms involved in the dysfunction of neurovascular coupling in Alzheimer's disease and diabetes.
 Other Research Interests include: Aging

 Jeffrey Rouse, MD Assistant Professor, Psychiatry and Behavioral Sciences - SOM jrouse@tulane.edu As a forensic psychiatrist, my academic interests include neuroimaging of brain regions and networks involved in emotion regulation, the neural mechanisms of meditation and real-time neurofeedback, and the application of biomarkers to forensic risk assessment.
-Other Research Interests include: Behavioral Health and pathological electrophysiology biochemistry.
+Other Research Interests include: Behavioral Health

 Laura Schrader, PhD Associate Professor, Cell and Molecular Biology - SSE schrader@tulane.edu The main research interest in my lab involves investigation of regulation of neuronal excitability by ion channels.
 This research is relevant to normal plasticity processes, such as learning and memory processes such as epilepsy.
-Techniques include: patch clamp in brain slices, behavioral paradigms, molecular biology and
+Techniques include: patch clamp electrophysiology in brain slices, behavioral paradigms, molecular biology and biochemistry.

-Gregory W. Stewart, MD Associate Professor, Orthopaedics, Sports Medicine - SOM gstewart@tulane.edu Latudu conguescion CTE, brain changes, and long term cordiou I study concussion, CTE, brain changes, and long-term cardiovascular implications in former professional athletes.
+Gregory W. Stewart, MD Associate Professor, Orthopaedics, Sports Medicine - SOM astewart@tulane.edu I study concussion, CTE, brain changes, and long-term cardiovascular implications in former professional athletes.
 Other Research Interests include: Cardiovascular